Llanelly Railway: Llanelly Railway and Dock network

 The sequence of stations at Llanelly developed over time; the first (1839) station was close to the dock, on the direct line from Llandilo.
 In 1852 a platform was opened adjacent to the newly opened South Wales Railway station, reached by a line on from the earlier station by a westward sweep close to the dock itself, then running for some distance immediately on the south side of the South Wales Railway main line, which was broad gauge at this time.

 The connecting line towards the SWR station was made more direct, and a third "Dock" station opened in 1869 replacing the first station.

 In this period, trains called at both stations, referred to as "Llanelly" and "Dock" (or "Llanelly Docks") in timetables respectively.
 In 1879, the layout and station arrangements were simplified, as described below.

 Reaching Swansea and Carmarthen

-Throughout this period, Swansea had been growing in importance as an industrial centre, and its docks had been, much extended and enhanced.
+Throughout this period, Swansea had been growing in importance as an industrial centre, and its docks had been much extended and enhanced.
 At the same time Llanelly Dock had stagnated, and its limitations were evident.
-The Swansea Vale extension line to Brynamman (aligned to the Midland Railway) and the South Wales Railway (by now absorbed by the Great Western Railway) gave easy access for local industry to Swansea, to the disadvantage of Llanelly.
+The Swansea Vale extension line to Brynamman (aligned to the Midland Railway) and the South Wales Railway (by now absorbed by the Great Western Railway) gave easy access for local industry to Swansea, to the disadvantage of Llanelli.
 At the same time Carmarthen was an important centre in its own right, and the importance of the harbours on Milford Haven was growing.
-The Llanelly company could not afford to ignore the potential of a connection to Swansea and Carmarthen, even though it would diminish the value of its own dock.
+The Llanelly Railway and Dock Company (LR&DC) could not afford to ignore the potential of a connection to Swansea and Carmarthen, even though it would diminish the value of its own dock.